qpdf/qpdf/README-windows.md

 If you prefer to use qpdf's automatic integration with vcpkg but download and build the libraries yourself, you can use the `./vcpkg-setup-win` script, which takes `msvc` or `mingw` as a parameter just like `cmake-win` does.

+The triplet is selected from the compiler in your current environment, so for an ARM64 build, run `./vcpkg-setup-win msvc` from an ARM64 Visual Studio shell (`vcvarsarm64.bat`, or `vcvarsamd64_arm64.bat` to cross compile from x64).

 You can also obtain `zlib` and `jpeg` directly on your own and install them.
 Just make sure cmake can find them.
 It's possible that a system version of `vcpkg` may work, though this is not regularly tested and was known to break msys-based builds.

 External libraries are built using GitHub Actions using the vcpkg.yml workflow.
 In addition to the special `vcpkg-cache-v1` release, you can download the specific `vcpkg.zip` that was used for any given build as the `distribution-vcpkg` artifact from the action's status page.